Delivering to global standards

 Since 2006, we have put in place a legality verification system for our wood products.
 The system comprises a due diligence process to audit the legality of procurement sources and progressively increase the volume of 3rd party legality verified timber sources, adding physical, on-the-ground audits of our suppliers - desktop research alone is not sufficient.

-Access to information describing the wood and wood products, such as country of harvest, species, quantity, details of the supplier and information on compliance with the national legislation.
+Access to information describing the wood and wood products, such as country of harvest, forest of harvest, species, quantity, details of the supplier and information on compliance with the national legislation.

 Systematic assessment of the risk of illegal timber in the supply chain, based on information identified in Step 1 and taking into account criteria set out in the EU Timber Regulation and US Lacey Act.